renesas-rz/rzv_drp-ai_tvm/tutorials/tutorial_RZV2H.md

 You can refer inference results from quantized models on PC.

 A pair of input and inferenced outputs is saved in `./"OUTPUT"/interpreter_out` when you run a sample compile script.
 You can verify the compiled model to make sure there are no failures in the compilation process.

-[Note] The interpreter mode results may include small errors compared to the outputs from RZ/V.
+**Note**: The interpreter mode results may include small errors compared to the outputs from RZ/V.

 Interpreter mode saves input and inference results as below.
 ``` bash